ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 2. Why remove references to instance manipulation?

-   Unnecessary again for correctly using and applying the spec.
+   Those were unnecessary for correctly using and applying the spec.
 An example with Range Request is more than enough.
-This doc uses the term "partial representation" which should group all those cases
+This doc uses the term "partial representation" which should group all those cases.

 3. How to use `Digest` with `PATCH` method?